israelali1424/Series_63/Chapter_2_ Regulation of Investment Advisers and Investment Adviser Representatives.md

 n this scenario, HMK will utilize Coordination as its method of registration.
 This is because the offering will be made in multiple states, thus necessitating SEC registration, which will be combined (coordinated) with the registration requirement of the various states.

 ### Methods of Registration

 1. Notice filing (for federally covered securities)
 2. Coordination (for traditional IPOs)
 3. Qualification (for intrastate offerings)

-3. **Coordination**: Refers to a method of **registering securities** at both the federal and state levels simultaneously.
+4. **Coordination**: Refers to a method of **registering securities** at both the federal and state levels simultaneously.
 If a security is registered with the SEC (Securities and Exchange Commission), the issuer can "coordinate" that registration with state authorities, streamlining the process.

-4. **Qualification**: This is a method of registering securities at the **state level** when no federal registration is required.
+5. **Qualification**: This is a method of registering securities at the **state level** when no federal registration is required.
 The issuer must meet all state-specific requirements, which are generally more detailed and stringent than the coordination process.

-1. **Notice Filing**:
+6. **Notice Filing**:

    - **Purpose**: Used for securities that are federally covered (e.g., those listed on national exchanges or mutual funds).
    - **Process**: The issuer simply files a notice with the state, informing the state of the federal registration.
 No state-level review is required.
    - **Key Point**: This is not a full registration; it's more of a procedural notification.
 Often used for large, well-established issuers.

-2. **Registration by Notification (Filing)**:
+7. **Registration by Notification (Filing)**:
    - **Purpose**: For well-established issuers with a solid financial track record, offering securities that are already registered with the SEC.
    - **Process**: The issuer files minimal documentation with the state, relying on their established history and SEC registration.
 It is a streamlined process.
    - **Key Point**: This method is typically quicker and easier for issuers with a strong financial background.

+**2.5**

+### What It Means When an Investment Adviser (IA) Has Custody

+1. **Custody**: If an investment adviser holds onto your money or valuables (like stocks), they have "custody."

+2. **Minimum Net Worth**: The law says that if they have custody, they need to have at least **$35,000** in their own savings or assets.
+This is like saying they need to have some of their own money saved up.